David Raksin

 David Raksin (August 4, 1912 – August 9, 2004) was an American composer who was noted for his work in film and television.
-With more than 100 film scores and 300 television scores to his credit, he became known as the "Grandfather of Film Music."
+Raksin had more than 100 film scores and 300 television scores to his credit.
+Some sources called him the "Grandfather of Film Music".

 Biography

 David Raksin was born in Philadelphia, Pennsylvania, United States, to Jewish parents (of Russian heritage).
 His father was an orchestra conductor.
 Raksin played professionally in dance bands while attending Central High School of Philadelphia.
 He went on to study composition with Harl McDonald at the University of Pennsylvania, and later with Isadore Freed in New York and Arnold Schoenberg in Los Angeles.
 In New York, Raksin worked as an arranger for Harms/Chappell.

-One of his earliest film assignments was as assistant to Charlie Chaplin in the composition of the score to Modern Times (1936).
-He is perhaps best remembered for his score for the film Laura (1944).
-The theme music for the film, "Laura", with the addition of lyrics by Johnny Mercer, became a major hit.
-During Raksin's lifetime, "Laura" was said to be the second most-recorded song in history following "Stardust" by Hoagy Carmichael and Mitchell Parish.
+One of his earliest film assignments was as assistant to Charlie Chaplin in the composition of the score for Modern Times (1936).
+He is perhaps best remembered for his score for Laura (1944).
+The theme music for "Laura", with lyrics by Johnny Mercer, became a major hit.
+During Raksin's lifetime, "Laura" was reportedly the second most-recorded song in history after "Stardust" by Hoagy Carmichael and Mitchell Parish.